gobbyo/kinetic-display/docs/assembly/actuatorassembly.md

    ![actuatorstep5](../img/actuator/5-actuator.webp)
 1. **Melt Collar**: Heat the soldering iron to 250°C. Use a zinc strip to melt and flatten the collar onto the motor mount.
 Work carefully to avoid damaging the mount.
    ![actuatorstep7](../img/actuator/7-actuator.webp)
-1. **Verify Fit**: Ensure the shaft rotates freely in the pinion gear.
+1. **Verify Fit**: Ensure the shaft rotates freely in the pinion gear but is not loose.
 Reprint the gear if necessary to avoid jamming.
-Lubricate lightly if needed.
    ![actuatorstep9](../img/actuator/9-actuator.webp)
 1. **Install Motor**: Insert the prepared motor into the mount with the shaft pointing left and terminals downward.
 Secure the motor firmly.
    ![actuatorstep10](../img/actuator/10-actuator.webp)